Hearing Tests for Seniors: What to Expect

 • Regular hearing assessments can help address problems early.

-As a caregiver, you know it’s important to keep up with your loved one’s yearly physical and biyearly dentist appointments, but when was the last time they had a hearing exam?
+You know it’s important to keep up with your yearly physical and biyearly dentist appointments, but when was the last time you had a hearing exam?
 Staying up-to-date on hearing tests can help address hearing concerns before they become a larger problem.

 When Should Seniors Consider a Hearing Exam?

-If your loved one is over the age of 60 and hasn’t had a hearing assessment yet, it’s a good time to schedule one.
+If you’re over the age of 60 and haven’t had a hearing assessment yet, it’s a good time to schedule one.
 Some other telltale signs of hearing loss include:

-• Needing to turn the TV or radio up louder than usual
+• Turning the TV or radio up louder than usual

 • Asking people to repeat themselves